thesocialcontract/cg-dev-site/README.md

 - Realtime Glitchart, like Processing

 ## App Structure
 - cgsite   -- The main django application folder
-- top    -- Where toplevel, non-important, misc stuff go.
+- toplevel -- Where toplevel, non-important, misc stuff go.
 This is where I would route to 1 page experiments
 - cms      -- Anything workable in cms. e.g. Blogs, style guides, etc.